 Below are seven tips on how to write effective push notifications that won’t turn your customers away.

-Tip #1: Keep it short and to the point
+Tip #1: Keep your push notification short and to the point

 You hear this a lot across many marketing channels: The shorter the better.
 But it’s fairly common sense when talking about push notifications.
 When was the last time you read (and engaged with) a long push notification?